 The big shopping celebration of November is already here, and it seems that you are ready to take out your credit cards and storm the various shopping sites – in order to take advantage of the big deals.
-Just before you get lost between everything offered on the Internet, we decided to make things a bit more organized for you: what to expect and when, what discounts can be found, and most importantly – how to keep sanity and make no mistakes in this huge shopping celebration.
+Just before you get lost in everything offered on the Internet, we decided to make things a bit more organized for you.
+What to expect and when, what discounts can be found, and most importantly – how to keep sanity and make no mistakes in this huge shopping celebration.

-My Heart in The East and My Credit Card is in The West
+My Heart is in The East and My Credit Card is in The West

 The temptation comes from the East.
 This is the Chinese Singles’ Day, which takes place every year at 11.11 (this year is coming on Saturday), during which all sites in China, known for their low prices, offer even bigger and more profitable deals.
 On this day it is recommended to browse sites such as Alibaba and Aliexpress.